 5. Now, click Apply

-#8: Format the External Hard Drive
+Method 8: Format the External Hard Drive

 If none of these methods work, you can try formatting your hard drive to a file system compatible with your system (say, NTFS).
 However, performing a format means all your existing data will be lost, and the hard drive will be restored to factory settings.
 So, before you format your drive, make sure to recover your data with reliable data recovery software.

-1. Click Start and navigate to Disk Management.
+1. Right-click Start and click Disk Management.

 2. Right-click the volume of your drive and select Format.